sqykly/HoloREA/docs/web-api.md

 ### `Date` type
 [`Date`]: #date-type

 Alias for `unsigned integer`.
 The number of milliseconds since January 1, 1970.
 Not useful to humans, but easy to compare and calculate differences on, so this is how it's stored internally.
-Convert it to a real date using:
+Convert it to a real `Date` using:

     realDate = new Date().setTime(wackyIntegerDate);

 ### `PhysicalLocation` type
 [`PhysicalLocation`]: #physicallocation-type

 This will have to do for now.
-It's just an array of strings that should be joined with line breaks or other unambiguous delimiters.  e.g.
+It's just an array of strings that should be joined with line breaks or other unambiguous delimiters. e.g:

-    const demogorgon: Agent = /*...*/;
+    const demogorgon = /*...*/;
     demogorgon.primaryLocation = [
       `The Demogorgon`
       `c/o White House`,